 When wheat was introduced to the New World, people came up with flour Tortillas.
 Today, both corn- and flour-based varieties exist side by side, playing an irreplaceable role in the regional cuisine.

 Generally, there are only two types of Tortillas: corn-based and flour-based varieties.
 However, the categorization doesn’t stop right there.
-It splits into the following versions that I’m about to present to you.
+Let’s scroll down for more information!

 |Type of Tortillas||Size||Appearance and texture||Flavor||Culinary use (in addition to being a side dish)|